-Solar Lights can Add Easy Functionality to your Yard
+Solar Lights Add Easy Functionality to Your Yard

 Like to add some accent lighting to your back yard or garden but put off by the thought of all the work that goes along with installing new lighting?
 Even when you’re considering the relatively simple installation of low voltage yard lights, you’re still looking at digging trenches for the wires and making connections between the lights.
 After all the work you put in getting your lawn and garden looking as good as they do now, it can be pretty hard to rationalize digging it up just to add some lights.

-Well, here’s an idea to consider, solar lights can add indirect light anywhere in your yard or garden without all that trench digging, light connecting and repairing the damage you’ve just done.
+Here’s an idea to consider: solar lights can add indirect light anywhere in your yard or garden without all that trench digging, light connecting, and repairing the damage you’ve just done.
 As you probably know, solar lights utilize the power of the sun captured through solar collectors to charge batteries that in turn power the light itself, no wires.
 In addition, solar lights are simple to install - you just place the lights anywhere they will be in direct sunlight and your job is done.
 All you need to do is wait for the sun to charge the batteries.

 Combine these features with the low cost, ease of installation, and the fact you’re using the sun’s energy rather than the Power Company’s to light your yard, and you’ve got an idea for the 21st century.

-- Want to decorate your yard in colors to match the time or year – how about red and blue for the Fourth of July, or Green on St. Patrick’s day or red and green around Christmas, - easy and inexpensive to change your outdoor decorating with different colored solar lights.
+Want to decorate your yard in colors to match the time of year – how about red and blue for the Fourth of July, or Green on St. Patrick’s Day or red and green around Christmas.
+It is easy and inexpensive to change your outdoor decorating with different colored solar lights.

 Maintaining your solar lights couldn’t be easier.
 Basically all you need to do is clean off the solar collector panel every couple of weeks (or after a big rainfall).
-As well, if you live in an area where the ground freezes in the winter, you should bring the lights inside (or at least take the batteries out) during the winter.
+If you live in an area where the ground freezes in the winter, you should bring the lights inside (or at least take the batteries out) during the winter.